bluedevil2k/Jiffy/README.md

 Jiffy
 =====

-Jiffy is a quick and easy Java Web App Framework for highly scalable applications.
+Jiffy is a quick and easy Java Web App Framework for scalable applications.

 The Basics
 =====